MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/deploy/Readme.md

 This chapter describes how you can use the enterprise-scale platform-native reference implementation in your own environment.

-> Note: Before you start, make sure that you have read and understood the overall design objective and scope of the reference implementation.
+> Note: before you start, make sure that you have read and understood the overall design objective and scope of the reference implementation.